devversion/ng-trello/docs/step-8.md

 ```

 Now that we have the basic component set up, we should add some form
-controls that allow editing a talk.
+controls that allow the user to edit a talk.
 In order to do this, we add the following
 `HTML` to the template.

 `src/app/edit-talk/edit-talk.component.html`